Eugenio Daza: Surrender

 On April 26, 1902, Gen. Claro Guevarra, who took command of Samar following General Lukbán's capture, surrendered Samar to Major-General Frederick D.Grant; General Smith was also present.

 On April 27, 1902, Daza and the Balangiga contingent were the last to arrive for the formal surrender at the Gándara river mouth in Catbalogan.
 Upon their arrival, the Americans noticed the contingent carried new Krag rifles, filled cartridge boxes, and American hats, raincoats, and boots, likely from their fallen at the Battle of Balangiga.
 With Daza's contingent's arrival, 745 revolutionaries were present: 66 officers, 236 riflemen and 443 boleros.

 Two hours after Daza's arrival, the formal surrender began.
 Gen. Claro Guevarra, Daza, and the other officers took the Oath of Allegiance to the United States.
 During the ceremony, General Smith wrapped Daza with an American flag to "symbolize amnesty and welcome to the fold."
-Following the surrender Daza was gifted a pistol from MG Grant.
+Following the surrender Daza was given a pistol from MG Grant.